 The country where the clothing was produced is essential information to be included in the label.
 Not only the country of production must be included, but the identification should be present in the national language of every country this article of clothing will be sold.
 Some clothes will vary in price depending on the country where it’s being sold, and the necessary inspections and regulations, and even taxes, can vary depending on where the fabric was sourced from.

-For the buyers, it’s interesting to know the country of production, since some people might have a preference for a specific country or might want to boycott a second one.
-If the label says “made in china” some people might think the product has bad quality and will not buy it but if the tag points out that the product was produced in their country, locally and ethically, the value that people address to that piece of clothing may increase.
+For the buyers, it’s interesting to know the country of production since some people might have a preference for a specific country or might want to boycott a second one.
+If the label says “made in China” some people might think the product has bad quality and will not buy it.
+Still, if the tag points out that the product was produced in their country, locally and ethically, the value that people address to that piece of clothing may increase.

 Washing and care instructions